PLATINUM2023

 C. Stay in touch with CCSC through check-ins with staff counselors and instructors, attend Alumni gatherings

 Our training offers real industry experience to adults looking to gain marketable skills, leading to jobs that pay living wages.
-Students complete our program with 320 hours of training, and sit for the National Restaurant Association’s ServSafe Sanitation exam to gain their Certifications.
+Students complete our program with 320 hours of training, and sit for the National Restaurant Associations ServSafe Sanitation exam to gain their Certifications.
 We help students prepare by enlisting a consultant, who provides a full day of training offsite, followed by administering the exam.
-Student scores continued to improve in 2019, with an average pass rate of 100%.
+Student scores continued to improve in 2023, with an average pass rate of 100%.
 This credential typically ensures that graduates earn a higher wage.

 Students are trained in a rotation among three stations, creating a solid skill base in each.
-Baking and pastry arts includes food production while managing the bakery; Catering includes basic and advanced culinary techniques, planning and preparing orders, and assisting at events; Café training includes cooking, plating and customer service.
+Baking and pastry arts includes food production while managing the bakery; Catering includes basic and advanced culinary techniques, planning and preparing orders, and assisting at events; Caf training includes cooking, plating and customer service.

 CCSC measures the number of students who: complete their 320 training hours; pass National Restaurant Association exam for ServSafe Certification; obtain jobs after graduating; remain employed six months plus; and alumni continuing with RPS counseling.

-We have graduated 998 students as of June 2020.
-In 2019, 72% of students had graduated, 83% had secured jobs at graduation, and 80% were still working after 6 months.
+We have graduated 1,122 students as of December 2023.
+In 2023, 81% of students had graduated, 68% had secured jobs at graduation, and 80% were still working after 6 months.

-CCSC currently trains and serves about 50 students and 120 CCSC alumni annually, providing them with training, job placement and referrals to other resources, including housing, low- or no-interest loans, medical and mental health services.
+CCSC currently trains and serves about 70 students and 120 CCSC alumni annually, providing them with training, job placement and referrals to other resources, including housing, low- or no-interest loans, medical and mental health services.
 But our impact extends beyond our training program to positively impact our students' families, the businesses they work for and create, and the communities in which they live and pay taxes when they join (or rejoin) the work force.

 In addition, we have created permanent, measurable, life-changing impact within the Charlotte community.
 We provide culinary and life skills training to adults who face barriers to long-term, sustainable employment.
 Food alone will never end hunger.
 Jobs will.
 CCSC's program offers a path out of poverty through employment.
 Our training program is a creative solution to the interwoven problems of unemployment, hunger and homelessness in communities.
 We provide career paths in the food service industry for adults whose barriers include: lack of skills, incarceration, addiction (substance abuse), homelessness, and Veterans' re-integration issues.